 You’ll Get a Bigger Settlement When You Have a Lawyer on Your Side

 Insurers will also “adjust” your claim and tell you your damages (or what your claim is worth).
 It is a fact that if you are not represented by an attorney, the insurance company’s settlement offer for your car accident case will be far less than what an experienced car accident attorney can recover.
-Car accident attorneys can increase your recovered damages through settlement negotiations or by taking your personal injury lawsuit to trial.
+A car accident attorney can increase your recovered damages through settlement negotiations or by taking your personal injury lawsuit to trial.
 With an experienced lawyer working for you, you’ll know how much to reasonably expect in your personal injury case and whether any offer from the insurance company is worth accepting.

 Get the Help You Need with an Experienced Atlanta Car Accident Attorney

-Atlanta Car Accident Lawyers FAQs
+Atlanta Car Accident Lawyer FAQs

 How long after an accident can you sue in Georgia?

-Georgia Law’s statute of limitations requires personal injury lawsuits to be filed within two years of the injuring event, such as a car wreck.
+Georgia Law’s statute of limitations requires personal injury lawsuits to be filed within two years of the injury event, such as a car wreck.
 Once two years have passed, you can no longer file a car accident claim, and you will not be able to recover compensation for your injuries.

 How long does an insurance company have to settle a claim in Georgia?